MarkoKovac153/Automated_Web_Testing_Project/README.md

 **Prerequisites :**

+* Intellij Idea (or any other development environment)
 * Java Development Kit (JDK) 8 or higher
 * Maven
 * ChromeDriver (compatible with your Chrome browser version)